List of Saki characters: Achiga Girls Academy

 Kuro is a second year and Yuu's younger sister.
 Plays the Vanguard position.
 Kuro was considered Achiga's number one player before it was disbanded.
 During the time the club was disbanded, she faithfully cleaned up the room in the hopes that the club would once again be revived.

 Kuro's ability is to attract dora tiles during the game.
 This comes from the fact that her mother told her to cherish her dora, which led to her keeping them in her hand, and subsequently began collecting them more frequently.
 This eventually leads to her being nicknamed "The Dragon Lord".
 The problem with this ability is that should she ever discard a dora, she will be unable to draw one for several games thereafter.
 In addition, her ability is easy to identify and therefore becomes easier to play against and turn against her.

 However in the national semifinals, in the final hand of her vanguard match, Kuro experiences a transformation.
-Recalling her memories of her sister and mom and how her friends left and returned, she realizes that people will leave her but that she'll be willing to wait for them no matter what.
-With that realization, she becomes willing to discard a dora knowing that even if it doesn't come back she'll still be waiting.
+Recalling her memories of her sister and mom and how her friends left and returned, she realizes that people will leave her but that she will be willing to wait for them no matter what.
+With that realization, she becomes willing to discard a dora knowing that even if it doesn't come back she will still be waiting.
 Whether this transformation changes the timeframe of Kuro's dora "drought" when she discards one, or affects her abilities in general is as of now unknown.
 However, Kuro's willingness to discard a dora makes her play less predictable.